joeiddon/zengine/README.md

 ### Examples

-The [demo folder](https://github.com/demos/zengine/tree/master/demos) contains example code.
+The [demo folder](https://github.com/joeiddon/zengine/tree/master/demos) contains example code.
 You can view the code either by cloning this whole repository with

 ```shell
 git clone https://github.com/joeiddon/zengine.git
 ```
-or just use the GitHub webapp.
+or just use the GitHub web app.

-To actually view each example just visit `https://joeiddon.github.io/zengine/demos`.
+To actually view each example, host locally, or view in GitHub Pages [here](https://joeiddon.github.io/zengine/demos).

 ---